alexdevero/alex-devero-blog/__drafts__/draft--temporal-dead-zone.md

 The first important difference is how these variables work with scope.
 In JavaScript, there are two, well, three, types of scope, global, local or function and block.
 Global scope is a scope outside any function or code block.
 Local or function scope is a scope inside functions.
 When you create a function you also create a local scope.

 Variables declared in a global scope are visible and accessible everywhere.
 Variables declared in a local are accessible and visible only inside that scope, not outside it.
-The third scope, block, is create by using a pair of curly brackets.
+The third scope, block, is created by using a pair of curly brackets.
 For example, when you use [if...else statement], some [loop] and so on, you are also creating block scope.

 ```JavaScript
 // Variable in a global scope